crossliner/content-serve/README.md

 ## PSA
 There are some stuff that got changed here is the list of those changes
 ```
-- renamed fileUrl to url in the upload response
+- renamed fileUrl key to url in the upload response
-- renamed environment var UPLOAD_KEY to API_KEY
+- renamed environment variable UPLOAD_KEY to API_KEY
-- renamed FILE_URL to URL
+- renamed environment variable FILE_URL to URL
 ```